 “This is an expensive form of credit and is intended only for short-term financial needs.
 Spotloans are designed to help you deal with emergencies such as rent, medical bills, car repairs, and expenses related to your job.
 Spotloans are not intended to solve longer-term credit or other financial needs, and alternative forms of credit may be better for you, including borrowing from a friend or relative, using a credit card cash advance, taking out a personal loan, or using a home equity loan or savings.”

 There’s so much information about businesses online these days that even failing to research a barber would be irresponsible.
-There’s no excuse not to study a lender in-depth before borrowing hundreds of dollars from them.
 For the sake of due diligence, here’s what the internet has to say about Spotloan.

 The best place to start researching any business is with the Better Business Bureau (BBB).
 They’re the most trustworthy source for honest online reviews, and people can register complaints about any business with them.

-That means that over 80% of the complaints about the company are because they failed to handle repayment properly.
+Almost 80% of the complaints about the company were because they failed to handle repayment properly.
 For a company that is supposed to provide people with money and then let them pay it off with “payments you can manage,” that’s a problematic statistic.

 They get an average total rating of just 1.83 out of a possible 5 stars.
 Here are some sample reviews:

 But the BBB isn’t the only place people can review a business.
-Spotloan also features their profile on Trustpilot pretty prominently on their website.
-And for good reason, since they have over 12,000 positive reviews on that site that average out to an excellent 4.7-star score.
+Spotloan also features their Trustpilot profile pretty prominently on the website.
+And for good reason, since they have more than 15,000 positive reviews on that site that average out to an excellent 4.6-star score.